hakan-vintercapital/index/index_methodology.md

 Foreign exchange rates
 ----------------------

-Intra- and interday foreign exchange rates are obtained from WM/Reuters as well as ECB.
+Intraday rates are provided by WM/Reuters and interday foreign exchange rates are obtained from ECB.

 Selected exchanges {#sec:selected-exchanges}
 ------------------